Quitch/Queller-AI/README.md

 - Cannot reclaim
 - Combat Fabbers can only be used to build mines or repair troops, not both, even across entirely different AI personalities
 - Doesn't handle enemy walls well
-- Bombers don't understand threat
 - Legion won't build a different tier of mass extractor on a metal spot that already has a mass extractor
 - Legion can't use orbital transports
 - Doesn't use Helios teleporter
 - Spikes in AI fabber performance
+- Naval factories sometimes stop producing units

 ## THANKS TO